jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 ### A definition of scenario planning

 Scenario planning is a process to develop and analyze the future based on different assumptions about future uncertainties.
-Scenario planning provides a framework for developing a shared vision for the future by analyzing various forces (e.g., health, transportation, economic, environmental, land use, etc.) that affect growth.
 A defining characteristic of successful public sector scenario planning is that it actively involves the public, the business community, and elected officials on a broad scale, educating them about growth trends and trade-offs, and incorporating their values and feedback into future plans.
 FHWA provides scenario planning technical assistance and guidebooks [here](https://www.fhwa.dot.gov/planning/scenario_and_visualization/scenario_planning/).
 VERPAT is one of several analytical tools and models developed to support scenario planning.

 ### Scenario planning framework